anywhichway/lazui/docs/lazui.md

 ##### put and post

 Elements with `lz:url:put` and `lz:url-post` should be empty.
 The content is ignored.
-They are simply used to indicate to the router that it is OK to create a element with the URL if one does not exist and update the content of an element with the corresponding `lz:url:get` if it does exist and set its `lz:status` to `200`.
+They are simply used to indicate to the router that it is OK to create an element with the URL if one does not exist and update the content of an element with the corresponding `lz:url:get` if it does exist and set its `lz:status` to `200`.

 See the next section [Enhanced Requests](#enhanced-requests) for an example.

 ##### delete

-Removes the content from the element with the corresponding `lz:url:get` URL and sets its `lz:status` to `200`.
+Removes the content from the element with the corresponding `lz:url:get` URL and sets its `lz:status` to `404`.

 #### Enhanced Requests